-The Land Board and IDL are implementing a disposition strategy for the residential portfolio subject to a long-term plan that was approved in December 2010, revised in 2016, and revised again in 2022.
-Future investment in cottage sites is not allowed however current land assets may be reclassified to residential real estate.
+The Land Board and IDL are implementing a disposition strategy for the residential portfolio subject to a long-term plan that was approved in December 2010 and subsequently revised in 2016, and revised again in 2022.
+Future investment in cottage sites is not allowed with the exception that current land may be transitioned to residential real estate.

 While the Land Board has directed a disposition strategy for the residential portfolio, complete disposition is unlikely in the next five years.
 The viability of an ongoing lease program, with consideration of ongoing related expenses, shall be evaluated by IDL and reviewed by the Land Board as the current disposal process is completed.
-As stated previously, land currently in other asset classes may be reclassified to residential real estate, resulting in an ongoing portfolio of residential real estate.
-Idaho Code § 58-138 requires that the written agreement of a lessee be obtained prior to entering into an exchange involving leased lands.
-Leases have an exchange clause that alleviates this statutory requirement.
+As stated previously, land currently in other asset classes may transition to residential real estate, resulting in an ongoing portfolio of residential real estate.